PCOR enabled staff to make the best use of change

 We went live with a number of ERP modules

 In January 2012, UNIDO achieved the timely go-live of the first ERP modules (Portfolio and Project Management and a number of Human Capital Management modules).
-This major milestone was only possible due to the enormous commitment and dedication from a large number of staff and consultants from all parts of the Organization, who have been working hard to look at more efficient and innovative ways of doing business, and who helped design the new system.
+This major milestone was only possible due to the enormous commitment and dedication from a large number of staff and consultants from all parts of the Organization, who had been working hard to look at more efficient and innovative ways of doing business.
 These joint efforts have resulted in positive cultural changes in the areas of collaboration and communication, as well as teamwork and knowledge sharing.

-This culture change is expected to continue throughout the implementation process.
+This culture change is expected to continue throughout beyond the implementation of PCOR.
 For instance, the introduction of the new performance management system or online collaboration spaces are expected to considerably contribute to staff development and cross-organizational collaboration and knowledge sharing.
 To ensure good teamwork, key success factors for effective teamwork were defined and communicated to staff at large.
-Furthermore, the global accessibility of the system will contribute to decentralization by ensuring that field staff can be fully involved in all stages of the project management cycle.
+Furthermore, the global accessibility of the system contributes to decentralization by ensuring that field staff can be fully involved in all stages of the project management cycle.

 A 360 degree staff performance management system gives a holistic overview of a staff member's job performance